Camping, glamping, ecolodge in AbruzzoBook now

 Book your stay

 Dimore Montane is immersed in the Maiella National Park, in the Roccamorice municipality.
-We offer cosy, modern rooms, glamping with furnished tents and wooden cabins, outdoor relaxing zone and full-service camping ground, just 25 minutes from the motorway exit.
+We offer cosy, modern rooms, glamping with furnished tents and wooden cabins, outdoor relaxing zone and full-service camping ground and a very good restaurant, just 25 minutes from the motorway exit.

 Allow yourself the luxury of listening to the silence of nature and discovering the cheerful sounds of the forest.
 Breathe in the crisp, clean mountain air, immerse yourself in the vivid colours, and taste genuine, enveloping flavours, while we offer you an impeccable accommodation.